fokhrun/gamlastan_tours/README.md

 ## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
-  - For source, select Deploye from a branch
+  - For source, select Deploy from a branch.
-  - For branch, choose main
+  - For branch, choose main.
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://fokhrun.github.io/gamlastan_tours/